Gnomorian/gnom-gnom-utils/README.md

       - [ ] RecipesMapCloning
     - [X] Can be disabled in config.

-## Multi Block of Awesome Modular Ender Storage
+## Modular Ender Storage System (MESS)
   - [ ] Single smart block that acts as core.
 Bound to player.
 Only breakable by player.
   - [ ] Infinite amount of modular single "dumb" blocks with nbt data that store 1 item attach to the smart core.
   - [ ] Whole inventory can be accessed through some form of ender chest/pouch.
   - [ ] Renders a random item inside the block for trolling purposes.
   - [X] Can be disabled in config.
+  - [ ] a multiblock trap that can zap entities into the MESS, including players
+      - [ ] when the player who created the storage for the entity is online, the dimention is loaded.

 ## Anti-Cobble Block - removes cobble from inventories
   - [ ] removes cobble from your inventory as you near it/run past it.